 No, all coding bootcamps are not created equal.
 Each coding bootcamp has different curricula, instructors, and services.
 Some bootcamps have job guarantees, others allow students to attend with no upfront cost and pay off their tuition once they find employment.
 It is important you use bootcamp reviews and trusted sites like Career Karma to research various coding bootcamps.

-You must consider several factors when you choose coding bootcamp.
+You must consider several factors when you choose a coding bootcamp.
 These include various coding bootcamp costs, career services, curriculum, format, and school rankings.
 For example, if you have a full-time job, you should focus your school search on bootcamps that offer part-time programs.

 About us: Career Karma is a platform designed to help job seekers find, research, and connect with job training programs to advance their careers.
 Learn about the CK publication.